 1) Moving from another centre to play house league hockey

 2) Physically moving from one home to another, changing boundaries of play for your family.

-For players moving from one centre to another to play house league hockey, please email the office [email protected] and provide your player's name and date of birth so a shared transfer can be requested.
+For players moving from one centre to another to play house league hockey and your residential address is not changing, please email the office [email protected] and provide your player's name and date of birth so a shared transfer can be requested.

 Please read the instructions in its entirety and follow accordingly.
 Applications that are not complete will not be processed and will only delay completion.